B0RlS/event_booking_system/README.md

 ## Introduction

 Event Booking System is a robust and scalable Ruby on Rails application designed to handle event management and ticket booking with best development practices.
-The project leverages modern architectural patterns such as **Service Objects, Query Objects, Policy Objects, Decorators, and Event Sourcing** to ensure maintainability, scalability, and high performance.
+The project leverages modern architectural patterns such as **Service Objects, Query Objects, Policy Objects, Decorators** and State Machine to ensure maintainability, scalability, and high performance.

-The system supports user authentication via **Devise**, role-based access control using **Pundit**, caching strategies with **Redis**, and background processing.
-Additionally, the system is optimized for event-driven architecture using **dry-events** for Pub/Sub pattern implementation.
+The system supports user authentication via **Devise**, role-based access control using **Pundit**, caching strategies with **Redis**.

 ## API Endpoints
 ### Authentication (Devise)